-Although the financial markets returned to a more normal state in the 2010 -2011 financial year, the events which have occurred in Europe and the USA recently have caused the financial markets to become much more volatile again and this has caused consumers to become more cautious.
-The Credit Union will monitor this situation very carefully to ensure that we continue to operate effectively given the uncertainty in the current market.
+The situation in the financial markets in Europe and the USA has caused the Australian financial market to remain volatile and this means that Australian consumers will remain cautious.
+The Credit Union will monitor this situation very carefully to ensure that we are able to operate effectively given the continued uncertainty in the current market.

-We will also closely monitor the situation surrounding any changes which may be made to the Roads and Traffic Authority and which may impact on our members.
+We will also closely monitor the situation within Roads and Maritime Services which may impact on our members.
 You can be assured that we do all that we can to ensure that members receive the very best service and support that we can provide.

 On behalf of the Board of Directors, I commend this report to you.
-I thank the Directors for their ongoing commitment and thank you, the Members of the Credit Union for your loyalty and patronage.
+I thank the Directors for their ongoing commitment and thank you, the Members of the Credit Union for your lovalty and patronage.